 Inland states should have a voice in ocean protection, since what we do inland has a direct impact on the sea.
 Think about what we eat, the energy we use, and how we take care of our streams and creeks, which all lead downstream to the ocean.
 Advocates are working with the Inland Ocean Coalition to start their own inland ocean Chapters around the county and in Canada.
 In Illinois, Arizona, Utah, Colorado, Michigan, and Manitoba, affiliates are engaging inland communities and strengthening the Coalition to encourage activism around ocean and watershed conservation.

-The exciting work COCO is doing with the Ocean Chapters has lead us to a new perspective: we need to scale up our efforts and create robust goals for productive engagement with communities around water and the ocean throughout North America.
-The Inland Ocean Coalition will leverage the Colorado Ocean Coalition’s sustained initiatives over the past five years to build an inland movement through programs, educational experiences, and community partnerships that:
+The Inland Ocean Coalition has scaled up its efforts and created robust goals for productive engagement with communities around water and the ocean throughout North America.
+The Inland Ocean Coalition leverages the Colorado Ocean Coalition’s sustained initiatives over the past five years to build an inland movement through programs, educational experiences, and community partnerships that:

-- Ignite community engagement in the mountain states and the heartland
+- Ignite community engagement around ocean and water issues

-- Strengthen local capacity to implement watershed approaches
+- Strengthen local capacity to implement sound watershed approaches

-Our single most important and ambitious goal is to expand our network of Inland Ocean Chapters.
-By scaling the growth of Chapters and establishing standards and practices for them to succeed, the Inland Ocean Coalition adheres to three core goals:
+In scaling the growth of Chapters and establishing best practices, the Inland Ocean Coalition adheres to three core goals:

-The growth of the Inland Ocean Coalition will support many more people to engage in land to sea stewardship.
-Our work provides opportunities for inland communities to tap into their interest and love for water and the ocean.
+The growth of the Inland Ocean Coalition supports our mission of building of an inland ocean movement that builds land-to-sea stewardship.
+Our programs provide opportunities for inland communities to tap into their interest and love for water and the ocean.